Bali Travel Trend 2026: New Routes, Demand and Investment Outlook

 Key Takeaways

-• Bali’s 2026 travel trend is shifting toward slow travel, with visitors choosing quieter, culturally rich, and nature-focused destinations like Amed, Sidemen, Seraya, Penglipuran, and Menjangan Island.
+• Slow and immersive travel dominates Bali in 2026.
+Visitors are choosing quieter, culturally rich, and nature-focused destinations like Amed, Sidemen, Seraya, Penglipuran, and Menjangan Island, beyond the usual crowded spots.

 New Bali Travel Routes 2026